rtoken-project/rtoken-monorepo/packages/subgraph/README.md

 ## Local development

-> Hold up :exclamation: You probably don't need this section.
+> Hold on :exclamation: You probably don't need this section.
 If you are using rToken on `Mainnet` or `Ropsten` you should just use an existing subgraph from The Graph's website.

 The rToken team uses this local subgraph deployment flow to enable rapid development and testing of the tools provided here.
 In this section we will do the following: